Skip to content

 Flash Trade has competitive fees and tight oracle-based execution.
 Its edge is how fast you can change positions.
 Adjusting leverage, adding collateral, or partly closing a position happens in a single transaction with very low latency.
 For active traders who adjust positions often, this matters a lot.

-Flash has grown steadily but is still much smaller than Jupiter and Drift in volume and TVL.
+Flash has grown steadily but is still much smaller than Jupiter in volume and TVL.
+With Drift offline, it is the clearest second option for Solana-native perps.
 Worth watching as it adds pairs and features.

 What Happened to Zeta Markets

 Zeta Markets, Solana's on-chain CLOB pioneer, shut down its exchange in May 2025.
 The team migrated to building Bullet Network, a Solana L2 focused on low-latency trading, and the ZEX token converted 1:1 to BULLET.
 As of mid-2026, Bullet remains in development rather than live for trading.
 Older "best Solana perp DEX" lists still rank Zeta; if you see it recommended, the article predates the shutdown.
-Traders who want a pure order book on Solana today should look at Drift's DLOB, or leave the chain for Hyperliquid.
+Traders who want a pure order book on Solana today are out of luck: Drift's DLOB has been offline since the April 2026 exploit, so most order-book traders leave the chain for Hyperliquid.

 Solana vs Arbitrum for Perps